vnguyenbfb/vnguyenbfb.github.io/_posts/2023-09-02-Countries and Energy Usage Statistics.md

 <br>

 ##### 3.4.2.
 By Renewable Energy Level
-we are going to Cut % Renewable into 5 bins and group Top 15 GDP ranking by Continent, as well as these new % Renewable bins and find out how many countries are in each of these groups.
+We are going to Cut % Renewable into 5 bins and group Top 15 GDP ranking by Continent, as well as these new % Renewable bins and find out how many countries are in each of these groups.

 ```
 ContinentDict  = {'United States':'North America',